bbcello/Notty-Notes/README.md

 ### Next Steps:

 - add sample images of the files
-- add more dynamic CSS
+- add more dynamic CSS (scrolling, interactive animations)